Oloyede-Michael/WakaMate-AI/README.md

 - **Emmanuel Damilola** – Product Designer
   Dami brings our ideas to life with stunning visuals and user-friendly designs.
 He has a natural talent for combining creativity with functionality, making sure our users always have a great experience.
 Easy to talk to, collaborative, and super thoughtful .
 - **Joseph Bassey** – Designer
-  JOEA is a designer with a passion for creating memorable brand experiences.
+  JOE is a designer with a passion for creating memorable brand experiences and he also brings our ideas to life with stunning visuals and user-friendly designs...an amazing designer and makes magic with figma, canva...you name it and he delivers..

 *(More team members can be added here as the project grows!)*